Canonical Transformation Path to Gauge Theories of Gravity: Introduction

 The formalism is then applied to a system of scalar and vector fields, in general curvilinear spacetime in Sec.~\ref{sec:example-spacetime-trans}.
 The Hamiltonian is required to be form-invariant under general spacetime transformations.
 This enforces the introduction of the affine connections as the appropriate ``gauge fields'' which must obey their particular transformation rules.
 The affine gauge coefficients are not necessarily symmetric in their lower index pair.
 Hence, the torsion of spacetime is included in this theory explicitly.
 Introducing the affine connections as the gauge quantities promotes, in the language of gauge theories, the global Lorentz-symmetry of the given system into a local, general relativistic symmetry.
 This renders the action integral invariant under arbitrary mappings of the reference frame.

-Now, the connection coefficients emerge as external ``gauge fields''~\cite{utiyama56}, and their dynamics is left open, at first.
-The connection coefficients are then converted into internal dynamic quantities: their transformation rules emerge from a particularly crafted generating function.
-The subsequent transformation rule for the Hamiltonian then yields the particular gauge Hamiltonian that amends the given Lorentz-invariant Hamiltonian, which thus becomes a generally covariant Hamiltonian.
-The gauge Hamiltonian is then inserted back into the action integral in Sec.~\ref{sec:act-int}.
-It is shown that the integrand now constitutes a world scalar density---the amended action is thus form-invariant under general spacetime transformations.
+Yet, at this stage the affine connection coefficients constitute \emph{external} gauge fields~\cite{utiyama56}, with their dynamics being left open.
+The connection coefficients are then treated as internal dynamic quantities by letting their transformation rules follow from a particularly crafted generating function.
+The subsequent transformation rule for the Hamiltonian then yields the particular gauge Hamiltonian that amends the given Lorentz-invariant Hamiltonian to become a generally covariant Hamiltonian.
+The gauge Hamiltonian is then inserted back into the initial action integral in Sec.~\ref{sec:act-int}.
+Remarkably, the Riemann-Cartan tensor is in no way introduced ``by hand'' as in classical GR theories, but \emph{naturally emerges} at this point of the canonical gauge formalism as the particular function of the gauge field and its partial derivatives.
 This constitutes the main result of our paper: the obtained generally covariant Hamiltonian represents the generic Hamiltonian that is common to any particular theory of gravity.
 Moreover, in order to encounter a closed set of field equations, we show that the final Hamiltonian with dynamic space-time must be at least quadratic in the conjugate momenta of the gauge fields.
 This contrasts with the Einstein-Hilbert theory of general relativity.

-The Hamiltonian describing the dynamics of the ``free'' gauge fields is to be inserted ``by hand,'' as is common to all gauge theories.
-This Hamiltonian is \emph{not} determined by the gauge formalism---hence, it must be chosen on the basis of physical reasoning.
-The in depth discussion of this topic will be presented in a subsequent paper.
+The Hamiltonian describing the dynamics of the ``free'' gauge fields is to be inserted ``by hand'', as is common to all gauge theories.
+This Hamiltonian must be chosen on the basis of physical reasoning.
+A particular ``free gravity'' Hamiltonian is presented in Sec.~\ref{sec:sample}.
 Concluding remarks are given in Sec.~\ref{sec:conclusions}.